GOALS: Global Outreach Autism Learning Services

 CADI: Collaborative Autism Diagnosis and Intervention Program

+The CADI program is for children under the age of 5 years.
 Research has demonstrated that early intervention can improve social, cognitive, language and academic outcomes for children with autism spectrum disorder (ASD).
 Our team of highly skilled professionals can provide a comprehensive evaluation and report that can be used in the development of treatment goals, as well as aid your family’s licensed medical professional to determine if a formal ASD diagnosis is warranted.

 Spring into Action